-How to Buy Wrexham Tickets
+Updated for 2023-24 Season: How to Buy Wrexham Tickets

-How to Buy Wrexham Tickets
+Updated for 2023-24 Season: How to Buy Wrexham Tickets

-Now that the whole word, or at least millions of non-British television viewers, have discovered Wrexham AFC, many of them are determined to see a game there.
+Now that the whole world, or at least millions of non-British television viewers, have discovered Wrexham AFC, many of them are determined to see a game there.
 So, how do you buy Wrexham tickets?

 English Football Tickets: How Does This Work?

 Clubs allocate tickets in three stages, explained in the video above: first to season ticket holders, then to club members — often ranked by loyalty points from previous purchases — and then to the public in what’s called General Sale.
+(Related: Do You Need a Membership for English soccer tickets?)

 But what’s happening at Wrexham is far from normal.